Student-soumili/student-soumili/README.md

-(### Hi there 👋,  Hi I'm soumili 👋
+ 👋 Hi I'm soumili 👋
-#### Aspiring Developer
+#### Aspiring Data Analyst and a UX/UI Designer
-Currently a 2nd-year B.Tech student with a passion for coding, creativity, and continuous learning. i love to solve real life problems.I am strategic,Goal oriented and always work with an end goal in mind
-I love building cool projects, exploring new tech stacks, and turning ideas into reality one commit at a time.
+Hi!
+I'm a Data Analyst, UX/UI Designer, and lifelong learner passionate about transforming data into clear, impactful stories and creating user-friendly digital experiences.
+Skilled in Excel, SQL, Power BI, Figma.
+I love bridging the gap between data insights and human-centered design.
+Always learning new tools and approaches to make data and design more powerful, meaningful, and accessible.

 - 🔭 I’m currently working on this page.🎓 *B.Tech 2nd Year Student
 - 🌱 I’m currently learning 🌱 Passionate about *Coding,*Machine Learning,*web Development